curityio/xacml-authorization-manager/README.md

 ## Introduction

 The Curity Identity Server can leverage Authorization Managers to control access to exposed GraphQL APIs for DCR and User Management.
 Authorization Managers can be custom built using the [Curity Java Plugin SDK](https://curity.io/docs/idsvr-java-plugin-sdk/latest/).
 This is an example of a custom Authorization manager that acts as a [Policy Enforcement Point (PEP)](https://curity.io/resources/learn/entitlement-management-system/#the-policy-enforcement-point) in a XACML architecture.
 The XACML Authorization Manager sends a JSON formatted request to a configured PDP that holds a policy.
 The PDP responds with a decision or optionally with obligations.
-The XACML Authorization Manager handles the respons and allows/denies access to the requested resource.
+The XACML Authorization Manager handles the response and allows/denies access to the requested resource.
 The XACML Authorization Manager can also filter data and based on the policy in use by the PDP can allow access to the resource but deny access to specific fields within that resource.

 ## Building the Plugin